kleberbaum/kleberbaum/stories.md

 A shiver ran down my spine.
 "It's a high price to pay," I said, thinking of the loneliness, the hunger, the loss that such a life - or rather, unlife - would entail.

-She turned to look at me then, her iron-stained jade eyes meeting mine.
+She turned to look at me then, her jade eyes meeting mine.
 "Would you pay it?" she asked, her voice soft but insistent.

 "I..."
 I faltered, the weight of the question pressing on me.
 Would I trade my humanity for eternal life?
 Could I live in the darkness, forever on the outskirts of society?
 Was any cost too high for the gift of time?